constantinadrian/savour/README.md

 ![Savour](static/readme/savour.jpg)

-Savour is a web app build to attract all categories of users that are interested in cooking, eager to learn new recipes and also be able to share their own recipe from different cuisine.
+Savour is a web app build to attract all categories of users that are interested in cooking, eager to learn new recipes, and also be able to share their own recipes from different cuisine.

 [View live project here](https://savour-food.herokuapp.com/)